TheSkyler-Dev/netcalc/README.md

 # Compatibility
 Compatible with any terminal that supports ANSI escape codes (shell, bash, pwsh, Zsh)

+For Windows native PowerShell, you may need to enable ANSI escape code support.
 ## Features
 - calculate all network characteristics from any IP address
 - identify network type, error when given APIPA address